jaybee202/webpcon/README.md

 # WebpCon

 ## Inspiration
 A friend told me to try OpenAI's updated image generation.
-After noticing that spotify allows you to add your own custom playlist icons, I had a perfect use case.
-After quickly getting a few great artifacts I realized that ChatGPTs images are .webp and that as not compatable with Spotify (required .png/.jpg).
-I was already in ChatGPT so it helped me create this program, readme.txt, and requirements.txt in seven prompts.
+After noticing that Spotify allows you to add your own custom playlist icons, I had the perfect use case.
+After quickly generating a few great images, I realized that ChatGPT's images are in .webp format, which is not compatible with Spotify (which requires .png or .jpg).
+Since I was already using ChatGPT, it helped me create this program, README.txt, and requirements.txt in just seven prompts.

+If you ever find yourself with a bunch of .webp files, you can use this program to convert them to .png or .jpg—individually, by folder, or for an entire repository.

+Please enjoy!

 ## Description
 WebpCon is a simple GUI application built using PyQt5 that allows users to convert `.webp` images to `.png` or `.jpg` formats.
 Users can select either a single file or an entire folder for conversion, with an option to include subfolders.